-Are you looking for variety and eco friendly traits in your choice of restaurants?
-Even in the city with an reputation for being obsessed with politics, you can find quality organic food in eco-conscious restaurants with our list of the 5 best green eats in Washington, DC.
+Are you looking for variety and eco-friendly traits in your choice of restaurants?
+Even in the city with an reputation for being obsessed with politics, you can find quality organic food in eco-conscious restaurants with our list of the 5 best green restaurant in Washington, DC.
 You just have to know where to look.

-Here are our picks for the 5 Best Green Eats in Washington, DC.
+Here are our picks for the 5 Best Green Restaurant in Washington, DC.

 Coppi’s Organic Restaurant (U Street)

 How it’s green: The Green Pledge on this bicycle-themed restaurant’s website outlines the steps they take to be green, including: sustainably sourced fish, local organic produce, wind power electricity, and low wattage light bulbs.